didier-coignet/terra-yoga/README.md

-# terra-yoga
+# Terra-Yoga.fr

+The website source code for <http://www.terra-yoga.fr>.

-website made with huge the static site generator
+The website is built with [Hugo](http://hugo.spf13.com), a static site generator written in Golang.
+The website theme is heavily inspired by [ChimeraArts.org](https://github.com/chimera/chimeraarts.org/)

 **Work In Progress**